Chapter 6 Clinical Data Uses

 • Environmental and Lifestyle Data: Factors such as diet, exercise habits, smoking status, and environmental exposures can influence disease risk and may be included in risk prediction models.

-• Biomarkers: Biological markers indicative of disease or physiological processes can be used as predictors in risk models (Bodaghi, Fattahi, and Ramazani 2023).
+• Biomarkers: Biological markers indicative of disease or physiological processes can be used as predictors in risk models (Gramont et al. 2015; Taylor, Ankerst, and Andridge 2008).

 Once relevant data is collected, statistical and machine learning techniques can be applied to develop predictive models.
 These models aim to identify patterns and relationships within the data that are associated with the outcome of interest.
 Common techniques include logistic regression, decision trees, random forests, support vector machines, and neural networks.